diegows/diegows.github.io/_posts/2024-11-04-hiring-jrs.markdown

    - Add a README with setup instructions.
    - Include basic unit tests for components.

-# Coding for FullStack Engineers
+# Challenge for FullStack Engineers

 ## Objective
 Build a simple Order Management System with both frontend and backend components.
 The backend should handle CRUD operations and support pagination, while the frontend should allow users to interact with the order data seamlessly.